tindyc/Fika/README.md

 Fika is designed and structured like a typical website, making it very natural and intuitive to use to entice the user to register with call to actions and text.

-Each page has a clear designg structure.
+Each page has a clear design structure.
 The language, colour and design used is intended to be friendly and easy to understand.

 This is a mobile first, fully responsive website.